 In late 2011, upon completing the film, director David Gaynes set an unusual course for the distribution of Saving Hubble.
 Under a banner titled "The Hubble Roadshow," I began planning a series of screenings in non-traditional venues featuring distinctive companion programming including talkbacks with notable scientists, stargazing with amateur astronomers and live music by local artists.
 To date, Hubble Roadshow events have taken place across the country and as far away as Beijing, China.
 Admission is usually free or by suggested donation.
 By limiting opportunities to see the film to single live events, I intend to create unique conversations around the awe-inspiring nature of Hubble as well as the uplifting and unifying themes that I find so resonant in Hubble's story.
 I want Roadshow events to create space for for questions we don't ask nearly enough as a culture: "Who are we?" and "Where are we going?"

-I'm proud to say that this actually happened.
-A few thousand people participated in Hubble Roadshow events in 2012.
-Many people looked through a telescope for the first time in their lives.
-Everyday people had opportunities to connect with professional scientists and thought leaders in an intimate setting.
-My goal of scaling the Roadshow to the level of a national tour - a traveling science festival in the spirit of old 'Chautauquas' - remains a dream for me and the many friends and supporters I've met on this journey.
-I do keep a light on for that vision and I invite you to join our cause if you haven't already.
-I guess my elevator pitch for what we tried and continue trying to do is: "Hubble-as-a-metaphor-for-how-to-create-a-purposeful-existence-and-peaceful-world."
+A few thousand people have participated in Hubble Roadshow events since 2012.
+Many looked through a telescope for the first time in their lives.
+At Roadshow events, people have opportunities to connect with professional scientists and thought leaders in an intimate setting.
+My goal of scaling the Roadshow to the level of a national tour - a traveling science and arts festival in the spirit of old 'Chautauquas' - remains a dream for me and the many friends and supporters I've met on the journey.
+I keep a light on for that vision and I invite you to join the cause if you haven't already.
 I would be pleased to welcome you to our team if this sounds at all interesting to you.

-To read more about these social/political/spiritual goals of the Hubble Roadshow, you can read more about the endeavor HERE.
+To read more about these social/political/spiritual goals of the movie and the Roadshow, you can read more about the endeavor HERE.